A montessori educator communicating with two young children with a Montessori approach

 1. Prepare the environment

-The carefully prepared Montessori environment in Great Minds early Childhood Center communicates to the child that she can move and explore easily and safely.
-It also communicates that it contains attractive things that interest and challenge the child, motivating her to move and explore and rewarding her natural curiosity.
-The following are just a few examples of how to prepare the environment to communicate important messages to the children at Great Minds Early Childhood Center:
+The carefully prepared Montessori environment in Great Minds ECC tells the child they can move and explore easily and safely.
+It also communicates that it contains attractive things that interest and challenge the child, motivating them to move and explore and rewarding their natural curiosity.
+The following are a few examples of how we prepare the environment at Great Minds Early Childhood Center:

 • Build in control of error that challenges the children to learn to control their movements.
 For example, chairs move easily if jostled.